Cirencester is a large town (not a city) in the Gloucestershire Cotswolds, with a population of around 19,000.

 Places to stay

-There are several cottages, hotels and bed and breakfasts in the area for you to stay at.
+There are several cottages, hotels and bed and breakfasts in the area for you to stay at in Cirencester town centre and further afield.

-If you enjoy camping, there are some camp grounds nearby that offer spaces for tents as well as caravans.
-There are also several car rental agencies in the area that can provide you with a vehicle to get you around the area.
+If you enjoy camping, there are some camp sites nearby that offer spaces for tents as well as caravans.
+There are also several car rental agencies in the area that can provide you with a vehicle to get you around.

 When you are looking for great holiday ideas for a getaway, check out Cirencester, in the Cotswolds, United Kingdom.